el1t/Iolite/CONTRIBUTING.md

 ## Style guidelines

+Following these style guidelines will increase the chance that your pull request will be accepted!

+### General
 * Remove trailing whitespace
 * Tab indentation
-* Do not add a newline before `{`, unless declaring a class
+* Avoid/break lines longer than 100 characters

+### Java
+* Use camelCasing in Java files, including naming
 * Use an empty line between methods
-* Use camelCasing in Java files, including naming
-* Use underscores in xml and res files, including naming
 * Use spaces between operands
+* Do not add a newline before `{`, unless declaring a class
 * Prefix class variables with `m`
 * Tag overridden methods with `@Override`
 * Keep overriden methods at the top of the file

-* Avoid/break lines longer than 100 characters
+### Resource files
+* Use underscores in xml and res files, including naming
+* Order views in the order that they would appear on a device from top to bottom, left to right
 * Order layout properties as follows: `id`, `layout_width`, `layout_height`, other `layout_` properties, other properties
 * Write a [good commit message][https://github.com/erlang/otp/wiki/Writing-good-commit-messages]!